-For the health and wellbeing of students, staff and visitors, USC is a smoke-free University on 1 January 2018.
+For the health and wellbeing of students, staff and visitors, USC is a smoke-free University.
 Smoking is not permitted on USC grounds.

 All of Queensland’s public universities and TAFEs are smoke-free campuses.